hi9105/Azure-ML-HyperDrive-AutoML/README.md

 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**

 ## Future work

+- With HyperDrive, we have used only two parameters : (C, max_iter).
+For future experiments, areas of improvement can be to use other parameters like : (penalty, dual, tol, fit_intercept, intercept_scaling, class_weight, solver, multi_class, warm_start, l1_ratio).
+May be these improvements might help the model performance.

-**What are some areas of improvement for future experiments?
-Why might these improvements help the model?**
+- With HyperDrive, we have used model 'LogisticRegression'.
+For future experiments, areas of improvement can be to use other models.
+May be these improvements might help improving the performance.

 ## Proof of cluster clean up